 Accommodation in Ella is aplenty, and caters to every type of traveler.
 There are hundreds of guesthouses, homestays and boutique hotels in Ella – but here are some of the best places to stay in Ella, tried-and-tested by yours truly.

 For a mid-range option in Ella with amazing views of the Ella mountain gap, stay at Ella Mountain Heavens, a cozy boutique hotel high up in the hills.
 Make sure you get a room with a balcony overlooking Ella Gap so you can enjoy the magical sunsets from the comfort of your own room.
 Since our stay the hotel has also built a killer infinity pool with incredible views of the mountain range.
 Click here to book your stay at Ella Mountain Heavens.
+To see even more accommodation options in Ella you can head on over here.

 Wondering how many days to stay in Ella?
 In my opinion, you really don’t need more than 2 to 3 nights in Ella.
 It is a very small town and you can easily move onto other parts of Sri Lanka after just a few days – keep reading for suggestions of where to go after Ella.